 Really work the water over the lenses until you’re sure you’ve removed all the film and the cleaner you used.

-Step Three – Dry and Store the Mask Away
+Step Three – Dry and Store

 If you have scrubbed and rinsed it properly, removing the residue is only something you’ll have to do once.